 • Pit beef: Baltimore’s take on roast beef — cooked over a charcoal pit to rare doneness — can be tried at places like Chaps Pit Beef (5801 Pulaski Highway) and Pioneer Pit Beef (1600 N. Rolling Road in Catonsville).

 For those who don’t want to venture outside central Baltimore, the Boog’s BBQ stand at Camden Yards also serves a pit beef sandwich.

 • Lake trout: Never mind the name, lake trout is basically what Baltimoreans call fried fish (usually whiting).
 You can find the dish at many of the quick-service “carry-outs” around the city.

-• Natty Boh: Shorthand for National Bohemian beer, it’s a local favorite that can be found just about everywhere, including Orioles and Ravens games.
+• Natty Boh: Shorthand for National Bohemian beer, it’s a local favorite that can be found just about everywhere in the city.

 Lacrosse is popular up and down the East Coast but Baltimore is a certified hotbed for the sport.
 The powerhouse men’s program at Johns Hopkins has won nine NCAA championships and has a rivalry with Maryland (which itself has three titles in the NCAA era).

-There are six minor-league baseball teams that call the state of Maryland home.
-The two closest to Baltimore are the Bowie Baysox (Class AA) and the Aberdeen Ironbirds (Class A).
+As for minor-league sports, there are six baseball farm teams that call the state of Maryland home, most within easy driving distance of Baltimore.
+The two closest to the city are the Bowie Baysox (Class AA) and the Aberdeen Ironbirds (Class A).
 The latter is owned by Orioles legend Cal Ripken Jr., and the club’s home ballpark is named after him.